zkonduit/ezkl-docs/JS_Bindings/Verify.md

 Parameters:

 - [proof] (Uint8Array | Uint8ClampedArray): The proof to be verified in serialized format.
-- [bytecode] (string): The bytecode of the compiled Solidity verifier.
+- [bytecode] (string): The bytecode of the compiled Solidity verifier represented as a string.
 - [evmVersion] (Hardfork [optional]): The Ethereum hardfork version target for the compiled bytecode.
 Default is Hardfork.London.

 Return Value:

-A `Promise`` that resolves to a boolean indicating whether the verification succeeded.
+A `Promise` that resolves to a boolean indicating whether the verification succeeded.

 ### Example